prosegrammers/www.prosegrammers.com/PLAN.md

   - `slides/weekten/index.qmd` ... and see how I am currently using Markdown and Quarto in my slides!
 There are also slides in other directories and you can preview them as well.
+- [ ] You should definitely review the slides from `weekthirteen` called "Natural Language Processing for Document Engineering" as this will illustrate how I taught the students about some of the NLP concepts you can build on in this slide deck.
+Again, notice that none of that content uses an external package, it is all "simple" and also "built from scratch".
 - [ ] Please do not use Markdown or Quarto formats that I am not currently using in my slides to make sure that the content has a consistent format.
 - [ ] If you check the `index.qmd` file in this GitHub repository, you can see a